Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 }
 ```

->{.small} If the derived database context overrides OnModelCreating is it critical that the base class OnModelCreating is called within.
+>{.small} If the derived database context overrides OnModelCreating is it critical that the base class OnModelCreating is called.

-Finally, add the `MultiTenant` data annotation to entity classes which should be isolated per tenant.
+Finally, add the `[MultiTenant]` data annotation to entity classes which should be isolated per tenant.
 If an entity is common to all tenants, then do not apply the attribute:

 ```
 [MultiTenant]